Hi! You found our list of work from home policy best practices.

 Employees tend to be more enthusiastic about optional virtual team building exercises, so you should not force attendance.
 Still, remote workers often admit feeling lonely or disconnected, and virtual social hangouts can prevent those feelings.

 Though you do not need to make all events mandatory, you may want to add a requirement that remote workers attend one social event per quarter, or that new employees join one event within the first two months.
 Activities as simple as scheduling a ten minute virtual coffee break with a colleague can be an effective way to ward off isolation.

-Perpetuating teamwork and community is just as essential to the job as technical tasks, so you should ensure that offsite employees take time to connect with colleagues.
+Perpetuating teamwork and community are strong benefits of team building, and just as essential to the job as technical tasks.
+So, you should ensure that offsite employees take time to connect with colleagues.

 Here is a list of best practices that will make your work from home policy relevant and effective.

 Writing your work from home policy is not the time to be vague.
 When your entire workforce is remote, this document is employee’s main form of instruction.
 Spelling out your rules and expectations in straightforward language with concrete examples will ensure that all employees can understand and follow your standards.

 Though your staff’s home work environments may be unique, rules must still be uniform.
 You should enforce work from home policies and regulations equally among staff.
 Home workers should deliver the same quality and quantity of work as in-office staff, and you should hold team members in all locations accountable.

 If remote work is only available for certain positions or extenuating circumstances, then you should explicitly state this fact in the policy.
 Otherwise, granting only some employees the permission to work from home could seem like favoritism.
 According to the Harvard Business Review, flexible working and work from home options are among the most sought employee perks and benefits, so employees may be extra sensitive to fair treatment in telecommuting decisions.